JenicekM/openshift-logging_6/README.md

   ```
   oc apply -f  loki_6.yaml
   ```
-  > **Note** If all collectors are not restarting, delete daemonset and restart cluster-logging operator.
+  > **Note** check CSV and Operator, if still installing you can try to restart it.
+If all collectors are not restarting, delete daemonset and restart cluster-logging operator.